 Top conservative group launches ad blitz on push to rebuild economy

-America First Policies urges Congress to work with President Trump to get U.S. 'back on track'
+America First Policies urges Congress to work with President Trump to get US 'back on track'

-A conservative nonprofit group allied with the leading outside super PAC backing President Trump’s re-election is launching a $4 million ad blitz starting this holiday weekend to urge Congress to work with the president to pass policies that will help the nation’s economy recover after being flattened by the coronavirus pandemic.
+A conservative nonprofit group allied with the leading outside super PAC backing President Trump’s reelection is launching a $4 million ad blitz starting this holiday weekend to urge Congress to work with the president to pass policies that will help the nation’s economy recover after being flattened by the coronavirus pandemic.

-“America’s beginning to open up, getting back on track, and working together, America always fights back.
+“America’s beginning to open up, getting back on track and, working together, America always fights back.
 Now America needs Congress to work with President Trump, to cut payroll taxes for American workers, bring back jobs from overseas with tax incentives, and make better trade deals to bring the economy roaring back,” says the narrator in the spot by America First Policies.

 FAUCI WARNS U.S. COULD SEE 100,000 NEW CASES PER DAY IF CORONAVIRUS SURGE CONTINUES